About This Material

 If you need help with a General Assistance problem, you can call:

 - Pine Tree Legal provides legal help to people with General Assistance problems.
-Pine Tree lawyers and paralegals can look at your case and help figure if you have been unfairly denied and may also help you with your Fair Hearing and appeals.
+Pine Tree lawyers and paralegals can look at your case and help figure out if you have been unfairly denied and may also help you with your Fair Hearing and appeals.
+You only have 5 business days to appeal.
+If you can't reach us in time, bring a note to the town saying you want to appeal.
+Date it, and keep a copy for yourself.

-- If you are unfairly denied General Assistance you can also call the Department at 1-800-442-6003 (TTY: 1-800-606-0215) and talk to the people who supervise how towns run their General Assistance programs.
+- If you are unfairly denied General Assistance you can also call the Department at 1-800-442-6003 (TTY: Maine relay 711) and talk to the people who supervise how towns run their General Assistance programs.
 They may get involved to make the towns pay the General Assistance you need.

 Each town has rules about who can have this money.
 You have the right to read the rules in the town office.